codeforamerica/brigade/README-Project-Search.md

 # A guide to Project Search and the civic.json

 ## Project Search
 The [Project Search](http://www.codeforamerica.org/brigade/projects) page is a new service we built to search across [thousands](http://www.codeforamerica.org/brigade/numbers/) of civic technology projects.
-Go try it out, we think its pretty useful.
+Go try it out, we think it's pretty useful.

 #### How to search
 You can search by using the search bar or using the `q` parameter like so: [q=bicycles](http://www.codeforamerica.org/brigade/projects?q=bicycles).
 When you submit a query, you'll see the url of the site update to show your search.
 This is an exact match to the [cfapi search](http://www.codeforamerica.org/api/projects?q=bicycles).